GScripter/GScripter/README.md

 <h1 align="center"> Hello There 👋 </h1>

-* Hello, I'm [Gabriel Santana](https://gabrielsantana.herokuapp.com/), self-taught in love with technology, always trying improve more each day.

-* I am a Web Developer being able to build from simple to complex systems.
-I have several projects in the area ranging from blogs to complex E-commerce.

-* I am currently improving my skills and planning to learn SQL and POSTGRESQL.

-* I am willing to work on freelance projects and I love to contribute to open source projects.

-* Here you will see somethings I have already developed, ways to contact me and also find out a little more about me, feel free to contact me to answer questions.
+My name is [Gabriel Santana](https://www.linkedin.com/in/gabrielsantana444), I'm passionate about Technology 💻, capable of developing modern and high quality interfaces, focused on performance, animations, responsiveness and SEO.
+I find it very easy to learn new things, "perhaps for this reason I have adapted so well in this area".
+And my goal is transforming the world through technology, bringing sophisticated solutions to serve everyone.

-* Connect with me on LinkeDin :fireworks: [LinkeDin Profile](https://www.linkedin.com/in/gabriel-santana-485767203) :sparkler:
+Connect with me on LinkeDin :fireworks: [LinkeDin Profile](https://www.linkedin.com/in/gabrielsantana444) :sparkler:

 ## Tech Stack :computer: